azamjb/HealthMate/README.md

 ## Achievements 🏆

-We're proud to have developed an intelligent assistant focused on digital health, incorporating AI to promote better posture, manage screen time, and ensure safe viewing distances.
-Wellness Wally aims to enhance user well-being during work hours.
+We're proud to have intergrated computer vision in an application, and utilised tensor flow to create a helpful tool that can have a positive impact on people's digital health

 ## What's Next for Wellness Wally ➡️❓